High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Results

 \section{Results}

 The results of the training are displayed in two forms.
-The first is the receiver operating characteristic curve (ROC), which shows background rejection as a function of the signal efficiency, and demonstrates the discriminating power of the output net score.
-Additionally, the significance improvement characteristic (SIC) is provided, which shows the signal sensitivity as a function of signal efficiency.
+The first is the receiver operating characteristic curve (ROC), which shows background rejection (inverse of the false positive rate, FPR) as a function of the signal efficiency (true positive rate, TPR), and demonstrates the discriminating power of the output net score.
+Additionally, the significance improvement characteristic (SIC, TPR/$\sqrt{\text{FPR}}$) is provided, which shows the signal sensitivity as a function of signal efficiency.

 The SIC can be used as a proxy of how the output network score can enhance a signal excess in a physics analysis context.
-In particular, if $1\sigma$ of signal is injected and the SIC value at a particular signal efficiency is $n$, then a cut on the classifier corresponding to that efficiency is expected to increase the amount of signal to $n\sigma$.
+In particular, if $1\sigma$ of signal is injected and the SIC value at a particular signal efficiency is $n$, then a cut on the classifier corresponding to that efficiency is expected to increase the amount of signal to about $n\sigma$ (local significance).
+We do not perform a background fit, so the signal and background yield used to compute the SIC are determined by counting the number of events of each type in the signal region after a particular cut on the classifier output.
+In practice, the actual significance would slightly degrade from uncertainties in the fit, but as with other recent papers on anomaly detection in HEP, we decouple the network performance and the background fit quality in order to focus on the classifier methodology.